Despite how it may seem, I really do enjoy the holidays. I enjoy the community giving aspect of the holiday season, though I am not religious myself.

 4 Lost Passwords

-Once a year I have to reset my password for Toys R Us, Shutterfly, Amazon, Target and Ebates.
-Wait – that is 5 passwords.
-But still.
+Every year I have to reset my passwords for Toys R Us, Shutterfly, Target and Ebates.

 Am I the only person who has a major issue with passwords?

 On the fifth day of Christmas ADHD gave to me…

 Ok so this happens all year – but it is particularly bad at this time of year.
 Between holiday parties, school events, birthday parties and the like, I usually forget something once per week.

 At this point it seems appropriate to postpone the rest of my personal appointments until after the New Year.

 The only appointments I am keeping are with my trainer and my chiropractor.